ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 ## Psycast Targeting
 - All psycasts have a target, it determines what the caster can choose to be the target of the psycast.
 The target must be in the caster's line of sight unless otherwise stated and the target is determined when the psycast is cast.
 	- "Self" refers to the caster.
 	- "A creature" refers to a creature of the caster's choice.
+This includes allied creatures and the caster.
 	- "A point" refers to a point in space, this doesn't need to be grounded unless explicitly stated.
 	- "Within range" means the target's distance to the caster must be under the psycast's range.
 ## Psycast Components